-World of Warcraft appearances show up as Diablo 4 transmog … for a price
+World of Warcraft appearances show up as Diablo 4 transmog, but for a pretty high price — now with new (expensive) looks!

 The Diablo 4 team crafts some beautiful cosmetic sets, and their newest theme — a crossover with World of Warcraft — continues to deliver premium quality.
 Unfortunately, the Warcraft Legends sets cost an equally premium price, which begs the question — how much are you willing to spend on a class skin?
 And, more importantly, why are we having this conversation about the cash shop in Diablo 4 again?